AppGeo/sql-talk/docs/vacuum.md

 ```

 And remember, there is an autovacuum process that is turned on by default so if you're just doing regular stuff you shouldn't need to touch this.

+## analyze

+If you are adding in and deleting lots of rows you may need to periodically run `vacuum analyze` or `vacuum (analyze, verbose)` (they do the same thing but the 2nd form gives you more feedback).
+If you don't the query planner might have some out dated info about the table and make some stupid decisions.